 Planning a night out.
 Your 16 year old is too young to drink, but that doesn’t change the scary fact that young people are more likely to die in crashes involving drugs and alcohol.
 While you can try to deter this bad behaviour with harsh punishments, it’s also important for your teen to know they can call you for a ride if they’ve been drinking or doing drugs.
 MADD Canada has more advice for parents who want to prevent impaired driving.

 Handling a traffic stop.
 Hopefully your teen will model good driving behaviour every time they get behind the wheel, but it’s likely that they’ll get pulled over at least once.
 Talk with them about appropriate behaviour during a traffic stop, such as pulling over immediately, staying in the car unless told otherwise, following the police officer’s instructions, and remaining calm and polite.

 Reacting to an accident.
 Again, you hope your teen never has to deal with this scenario, but they should be properly prepared to manage the aftermath of an accident.
+These Australian compensation lawyers have a really good example on their website regarding the steps you should take after being involved in a motor vehicle accident.
 Walk them through who to call - you, 911 in an emergency, and the police if there is over $2000 in damages or someone is injured.
 Prepare them to collect all the information they’ll need for an insurance claim and advise them not to make any decisions without your input (like settling with another driver at the side of the road, or choosing a mechanic).
 Most importantly, let them know that you’ll be available to support them after an accident - even if you’re disappointed.